MidnightDreamerX17/skill20/ExampleGuilds/README.md

 - Rank 5 (Apprentice) - Considered to be dedicated enough to trust with basic duties and training.
 - Rank 10 (Journeyman) - Responsible for teaching others and managing new members.
 Most guilds allow Rank 10 members to teach the most important skills of the guild to other members.
 - Rank 15 (Expert) - Responsible for taking part in large-scale guild activities, furthering the interests of the guild, and fighting against opposing guilds.
-- Rank 20 (Master) - Trusted to set up new branches of the guild, although with supervision from aldermen and grandmasters.
+- Rank 20 (Alderman) - Trusted to set up new branches of the guild, although with supervision from masters and grandmasters.
-- Rank 30 (Alderman) - Take part in decisions that affect the whole guild.
+- Rank 30 (Master) - Take part in decisions that affect the whole guild.
 - Rank 40 (Grandmaster) - Allowed to teach advanced skills to other members.

 Most guilds require that members attain the rank of Master before they can receive advanced training from Grandmasters.
 Therefore, members are encouraged fulfill their obligations and rise up in the ranks of their guilds, so that they can eventually learn Advanced skills.